weidongxu-microsoft/java-sdk-tools/README.md

-Refer the MCP server's readme in ./mcp/readme.md
+Refer to the MCP server's README in ./mcp/README.md